Local Identification of Nonparametric and Semiparametric Models: Local Identification in Hilbert Spaces

 \textsc{Lemma 3} \textit{(1) In the absence of further restrictions on $ m^{\prime }$, the algorithms obeying conditions 1 and 2 exist.
 (2) If $ m^{\prime }$ is generated by any algorithm that obeys conditions 1 and 2, then probability that $m^{\prime }$ is not injective over }$\mathcal{N} ^{\prime }$\textit{\ is zero, namely} $\text{Pr}_{\eta }\{\exists \delta \in \mathcal{N}^{\prime }:\delta \neq 0\text{ and }m^{\prime }\delta =0\}=0.$ \textit{Moreover, Assumption 3 holds with $\mu _{j}=|\kappa \lambda _{j}|$ with probability one under $\eta $. }

 In Appendix B we provide examples for the case $\mathcal{A}=\mathcal{B} =L^{2}[0,1]$ that highlight the range of algorithms permitted by conditions 1 and 2 above, including cases where various restrictions on $m^{\prime }$ are imposed: boundedness, compactness, weak positivity, and density restrictions.
 Genericity arguments use the idea of randomization, and are often employed in economic theory, functional analysis, and probability theory, see, e.g., Anderson and Zame (2000), Marcus and Pisier (1981), Ledoux and Talagrand (2011).
 Andrews (2011) previously used a related notion of genericity, called prevalence within bounded sets, to argue that rich classes of operators induced by densities in nonparametric IV are $L^{2}$ -complete.
-The result above uses a somewhat different notion of genericity than prevalence\textbf{. }We also note that while this construction implies identification with probability one, it does not regulate in any way the strength of identification, and hence has no bearing on the choice of an inferential method.
+Though inspired in part by Andrews (2011), the simple result above uses a somewhat different notion of genericity than prevalence\textbf{. }\footnote{ Informally speaking, prevalence requires that it should be possible to construct a randomization device such that \textit{all} finite-dimensional distributions for $\lambda _{j}$'s are absolutely continuous, i.e., the distribution of $(\lambda _{j_{1}},...,\lambda _{j_{k}})$ needs to be continuous with respect to the Lebesgue measure on $\mathbb{R}^{k}$, for any $(j_{1},...,j_{k})\subset \{1,2,...,N\}$, and any $k\in \{1,2,...\}$.
+The notion that we use requires \textit{only} that the \textit{one-dimensional} marginal distributions for $\lambda _{j}$ are absolutely continuous for any $ j$.
+The distinction is actually important to cover cases, where perfect dependence between some $\lambda _{j}$'s may be required to maintain conditions imposed on the operator, such as, for example, the kernel of the operator being a conditional density.
+See Appendix B for details.} We also note that while this construction implies identification with probability one, it does not regulate in any way the strength of identification, and hence has no bearing on the choice of an inferential method.